rolspace/blazor-football-scoreboard/src/Hosts/Api/README.md

 Adminer will be available at the following URL: http&ZeroWidthSpace;://localhost:8080.

-### Environment variables
+### Application settings

 #### dotnet CLI

 Running via the dotnet CLI, the application will set *Localhost* as the **ASPNETCORE_ENVIRONMENT** and use the [appsettings.Localhost.json](/src/Hosts/Api/appsettings.Localhost.json) configuration file.

-The application settings and the keys required are the following:
+The keys required for the application settings are the following:
 - **Cors:PolicyName**: CORS policy name defined for the web application.
 - **Cors:AllowedOrigins**: comma-separated list of CORS allowed origins.
 This value should be set to https&ZeroWidthSpace;://localhost:5002 to allow calls from the Blazor UI application.
 - **Cors:AllowedMethods**: comma-separated list of CORS allowed methods.
 This value should be set to *GET* to allow calls from the Blazor application.
-- **Scoreboard:Week**: week number for the scheduled games, should be a value between 1 and 17.
-When running all the applications together, this value should match in both the Football.Api and Football.Worker applications.
+- **Scoreboard:Week**: number for the week in the season schedule.

 > [!IMPORTANT]
 > The **Scoreboard:Week** setting is used to set the week of the schedule for the games that will simulated.